alissatroiano/Dash/README.md

 ## UX

-As the Milestone 3 Project for [Code Institute's](https://codeinstitute.net/) Data Centric Development portion of the Full Stack Developer Program, this project was built with HTML, CSS, JavaScript, jQuery, Python, Flask and MongoDB.
+As the Milestone 3 Project for [Code Institute's](https://codeinstitute.net/) Data-Centric Development portion of the Full Stack Developer Program, this project was built with HTML, CSS, JavaScript, jQuery, Python, Flask, and MongoDB.

-Dash's target market is comprised of men & women, ages 24 - 39, that wish to find and share recipes with eachother.
+Dash's target market is comprised of men & women, ages 24 - 39, that wish to find and share recipes.

 ### Development Process